lweld/ethereum-learnings/README.md

 Over the past few months I've been building a smart contract on Ethereum for crop insurance startup, [WorldCover](https://www.worldcovr.com/), to simulate their insurance contracts for farmers in Africa.
 In this repo I'll share some of my biggest takeaways and ones that I believe aren't well covered online.

+*Note*: I'm a junior developer who didn't come from a software background.
+The content in this repo is geared towards young developers or those new to blockchain.

 Questions?
 Shoot me an email at liamjweld@gmail.com

 ### Computing Data Off-Chain